KseniyaT/bank_account/README.md

 __Instruction__

-Open app/views/registration/new.html in your brower.
+Open app/views/registration/new.html in your browser.